meehow/sendmail/README.md

 but also with other MTAs, like [Postfix](http://www.postfix.org/sendmail.1.html) or [sSMTP](https://wiki.debian.org/sSMTP), which provide compatibility interface.

+* it separates email headers from email body,
 * doesn't require any SMTP configuration,
 * just uses `/usr/sbin/sendmail` command which is present on most of the systems,
 * outputs emails to _stdout_ when environment variable `DEBUG` is set.